 Note: If you use a standard form contract previously approved by OGC to document your agreement, you will not use these procedures unless you or the other party to the contract makes or requests changes to the standard form contract.
 To search for a OGC Standard Contract, go to the OGC Standard Contracts web page.

 These procedures are a way for us to provide you with general information about your contract.
-These procedures cannot provide specific legal advice for any particular situation, so you must not rely on this information as a substitute for obtaining legal advice from OGC or your institution's attorney if you need it.
+These procedures cannot provide specific legal advice for any particular situation.
+Do not rely on this information as a substitute for obtaining legal advice from OGC, or your institution's attorney, if you need it.